 This woman was busy with her hands and her mind.
 Far from the idle caricature that modern feminism paints, she was not afraid to get her hands dirty, was a friend of economy, and kept a tight schedule (v.
 13-15).
 She invested wisely, and she was far from a spend-thrift.
 Because of her wisdom with money, she had her own property, a vineyard (v.
 16), and she was business savvy (v.24).

 She is a strong woman (v.
 17) who thinks ahead of the game (v.18, 21).
-Because of her hard work and preparation for her family, if hardship struck, she would not be taken by surprise and left destitute (v.
+Because of her hard work and preparation for her family if hardship struck, she would not be taken by surprise and left destitute (v.
 25).
-Her wisdom and kindness not only extended to her family, but also those who were poor (v.
+Her wisdom and kindness not only extended to her family but also to those who were poor (v.
 20).
-She was not consumed only with her household, but paid attention to the needs of the family of God and the world.
-The proverbs woman was not able to accomplish these things merely because of talent.
+She was not consumed only with her household but paid attention to the needs of the family of God and the world.
+The Proverbs woman was not able to accomplish these things merely because of talent.
 It appears that the focus is more on this woman’s character.
-She is hardworking, faithful, and wise, as seen by her actions.
+She is hardworking, faithful, and wise--as seen by her actions.

 King Lemuel is often believed to be King Solomon.
 His mother taught him these words (Proverbs 31:1).
 If this was in fact King Solomon’s mother, then this oracle was passed down by Queen Bathsheba, giving this Proverb a redemptive tone (2 Samuel 11-12).
 Still, King Lemuel’s identity is uncertain.

-A godly woman should have the underlying character, but each woman’s schedule will look different than the next woman.
-She is something to aspire toward, but not something to be completely attained because she probably is not one woman.
-She gives the challenge to rise above the bar, and the hope that through God’s grace, a woman can live a life that brings glory to her Lord and blessing to her household.
+A godly woman should have the underlying character, but each woman’s schedule will look different from the next woman.
+She is something to aspire toward but not something to be completely attained because she probably is not one woman.
+She gives the challenge to rise above the bar and gives the hope that through God’s grace that a woman can live a life that brings glory to her Lord and blessing to her household.